andrews1022/reddit-stock-scraper/updates.md

 # Update Log

+## Update #3 - March 11, 2021

+- Just added a few more invalid tickers
+- Tried a different approach for fetching/parsing text from each post, but found there was little to no difference in performance, and less results were retrieved

 ## Update #2 - March 3, 2021

 - Created separate api file + folder to house api endpoint